Board of Directors

 William Waters, Psy.D.

 Dr. William Waters is a licensed psychologist and practices in the Tri-Cities.
-He is the Benton-Franklin campus director for Comprehensive Healthcare.
-His team work primarily with the outpatient behavioral health treatment.
+He is the Director of Spiritual and Community Care at TriCities Chaplaincy Healthcare.
 Dr. Waters has diverse experience in working with people and systems involved with mental illness and addiction in Washington, Kentucky, Indiana, and Australia.